henvic/henvic.github.io/content/posts/env.md

 At some point in time, perhaps with the advent of [The Twelve-Factor App](https://12factor.net/) methodology, we saw new server-side applications moving from a file-based configuration to an environment variable configuration approach.

 Many developers like to use environment variables for credentials because they are ephemeral.
-By relying on them, you might avoid leaking credentials on the web by accidentally checking them on public repositories or in case of a [directory traversal attack](https://en.wikipedia.org/wiki/Directory_traversal_attack) vulnerability.
+By relying on them, you might avoid leaking credentials on the web by accidentally checking them on public repositories, or in case of a [directory traversal attack](https://en.wikipedia.org/wiki/Directory_traversal_attack) vulnerability.

-While these concerns might be worth considering, relying on environment variables doesn't come without risks either.
+While these concerns might be worth considering, relying on environment variables doesn't come without risks.

 **There is no magic way to keep secrets, secret without risks.**